 - Water the fern as often as required to keep the soil moist, but not saturated.

 These are the most effective strategies for saving your fern as it is most likely dehydrated and suffering from a lack of humidity from too much sun.

 Snip off any brown leaves or leaflets of your fern if they do not recover, to help stimulate new healthy green growth.

 5. High Temperatures Cause Fern Leaves to Turn Brown

-Indoor ferns turn brown if the temperature is more then 80°F for an extended time period.
+Indoor ferns turn brown if the temperature is more than 80°F for an extended period.
 Ferns prefer a cooler temperature range of 65°F to 75°F. In higher temperatures the fern can lose more moisture from the leaves then it can draw up at the roots which causes the fern to turn brown with a dying appearance.